mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_5_converted.md

 text:     **Deploy**: Put a Boulder Hurl into your hand.

 name:     Sand Burrower
-text:     At the end of its owner's turn this minion deals 1 damage to and stuns the enemy minion in front of it.
+text:     At the end of its owner's turn this minion deals 1 damage to and **Stuns** the enemy minion in front of it.

 name:     Sapphire Seer
 text:     **Forcefield**